Monstera: Growing and Caring for Your Plant

 Difficulty

 Easy to care for, Monstera thrive indoors under indirect light and in well-draining soil.
 Watering should be moderate, allowing the surface of the soil to dry out between waterings to prevent root rot.
-To encourage their growth, a moss pole can be installed to guide their climbing habit.
+To encourage growth, a moss pole can be installed to guide their climbing habit.
 Regular cleaning of the foliage helps optimise photosynthesis and maintains the leaves’ shine.

 The Monstera is a classic houseplant.